 I was previously (April-October 2021) also a Visiting Research Fellow in the Department of Philosophy at King's, where I held a Postdoctoral Scholarship granted by the Society for Applied Philosophy.
 My current research interests are in Philosophy of Medicine and Applied Biomedical Ethics (esp.
 Mental Health and Research).

-I recently completed my PhD at the University of Birmingham, UK.
-I previously obtained my MSc in Mind, Language and Embodied Cognition from the University of Edinburgh, and my BA in Philosophy & Political Science w/Computer Science from the University of Birmingham.
+Before that, I was a lecturer in the Centre of Medical Law & Ethics at King's from August 2019 to June 2021, and was awarded my Ph.D by the University of Birmingham, UK in July 2019, having previously obtained my MSc in Mind, Language and Embodied Cognition from the University of Edinburgh, and my BA in Philosophy & Political Science w/Computer Science from the University of Birmingham.

-When I am not doing Philosophy, I also enjoy hiking, fantasy and sci-fi fiction, and playing board games.
+When I am not doing Philosophy, I also enjoy hiking; fantasy, sci-fi, horror, and other 'weird' fictions; and playing board games and table-top roleplaying games.

 Please send me an email, or contact me through the form to the right, to request paper drafts, syllabuses, or just to get in contact.